A residency can involve:

 Who is eligible to apply?

 Artists and curators in all art fields can apply for a residency, including musicians, writers, cultural producers, researchers, and artisans living in the Nordic Region.
 Groups can apply for joint residencies at B28, with each group member filling out their own residency application.
-A joint statement of co-operation must be attached to each group member’s application.
+A joint statement of collaboration must be attached to each group member’s application.

 How are applications for a residency assessed?